 NYIT President Edward Guiliano and NUPT President Yang Zhen today welcomed 117 freshmen to the NYIT-Nanjing University of Posts and Telecommunications dual degree program in Nanjing, China.
 In welcoming the Class of 2017, the two presidents were joined by faculty and staff from NYIT and NUPT.
-Following are remarks delivered by President Guiliano:
+The following are remarks delivered by President Guiliano:

 President Yang, colleagues, and especially our newest students:

 Welcome to the opening of NYIT in this new academic year.
 I am delighted to be here.
 Ni hao.